UdaraAmarathunga-ANU/Med_evolution_megaflood/README.md

 For wMed salinity profiles, combine outputs from Script 5,6 and 7.
 For eMed salinity profiles, use Script 10.
 ### Figure 3b,c
 Use Script 11
-### Extended Data Fig.5 a,c & d
-For wMed, use Script 1, for eMed, use Script 8.
-### Extended Data Fig.5 c
-Use Script 6 to obtain eMed inflow water density.

 ### Extended Data Fig.6 a
 Use Script 7 to obtain wMed final salinity profiles.
 Change ME to obtain different graphs accordingly.
 ### Extended Data Fig.6 b